Primal Integrative Wellness

 Ancestral health, evolutionary nutrition, and the foundational lifestyle principles that support long-term wellbeing and resolve chronic inflammation.

-Licensed Esthetician — 6 Years
+Former Esthetician — 6 Years

 Clinical understanding of skin health—barrier function, inflammatory response, and the body-skin connection that most coaches don’t have.

-Licensed Massage Therapist — 17 Years
+Former Massage Therapist — 17 Years

 Seventeen years understanding the body systemically—how inflammation, nervous system dysregulation, and lifestyle stress manifest physically.